Bit-Quill/opensearch-project-sql/docs/user/general/datatypes.rst

 | nested          | array               | STRUCT    |
 +-----------------+---------------------+-----------+

+Notes:
-Notes: Not all the OpenSearch SQL Type has correspond OpenSearch Type. e.g. data and time.
-To use function which required such data type, user should explicitly convert the data type. date*: Maps to `timestamp` by default.
-Based on the "format" property `date` can map to `date` or `time`
+* Not all the OpenSearch SQL Type has correspond OpenSearch Type. e.g. data and time.
+To use function which required such data type, user should explicitly convert the data type.
+* date*: Maps to `timestamp` by default.
+Based on the "format" property `date` can map to `date` or `time`.
+See list of supported named formats [here](https://opensearch.org/docs/latest/field-types/supported-field-types/date/).
+For example, `basic_date` will map to a `date` type, and `basic_time` will map to a `time` type.

 Data Type Conversion
 ====================